thrnz/FTLEventTags1.6/README.md

 The fleet is delayed by 2 jumps

 ## Quests
 To save space, Quests are generally tagged by name and not outcome.
+For reference, here is a list of all Quest beacon outcomes:
 * Abadoth
   * [ Fleet+, MStd or Ztn SF DR ] or Slug BO: [ MStd or Ztn SF DR ]
 * Construction